-2. FINANCIAL INSTRUMENTS
+2. FINANCIAL INSTRUMENTS RISKS

 The Association is exposed to various risks through its financial instruments (Note 1 (a)) and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The following analysis provides information about the Association's risk exposure and concentration as of August 31, 2021.
-In management's opinion, the Association is not exposed to significant credit, interest, liquidity, market or other price risk, except as noted below.
-In addition, there has been no change in risk exposures from the prior year.
+The following analysis provides information about the Association's risk exposure and concentration as of August 31, 2022.
+In management's opinion, the Association is not exposed to significant credit, interest, liquidity, market or other price risk.
+In addition, there has been no significant change in risk exposures from the prior year.